Close Menu

 THE SYMPTOMS OF ULCERATIVE COLITIS

 Ulcerative colitis causes the immune system to attack the tissue in your rectum or colon.
-The main symptom of the disease is bloody diarrhea.
-This is accompanied by abdominal pain and cramping, creating discomfort and pain.
+The main symptom of the disease is bloody diarrhea, with pain and cramps.
 You may also experience urgency in bowel movements.
 Unfortunately, this can lead to not making it to the bathroom in time.
 Also, you will experience fatigue and possibly weight loss.

 Additional symptoms can include fever, nausea, and loss of appetite.
 Managing the disease involves a treatment program.
 You will need to take medication and adjust your diet to help your symptoms.
 The symptoms of the disease can be hard to control.
 Therefore, you must follow your treatment plan.